 Scope: Manage Project Occupational Health and Safety (OH&S) activities using a collaborative and proactive management approach with all principal stakeholders.
 Monitor relevant OH&S performance metrics by setting measurable targets and objectives in the form of key performance leading and lagging indicators.
 Ensure the Project complies with relevant Federal and Provincial Acts and Regulations and Municipal Codes and By-laws, as well as applicable best industry practice guidelines.
 Outline relevant health and safety management processes and activities to ensure health and safety of workforce and public is always safeguarded.
-Monthly Highlights: The total number of incidents and accidents documented on the health and safety log for the month was zero.
+Monthly Highlights: The total number of incidents and accidents documented on the health and safety log for the month was one (1).
 The Lost Time Injury Frequency Rate (LTIFR) for the Project is zero, which is less than the WorkSafeBC 2022 rate of 1.7 for Heavy Construction (Bridge, Overpass, or Viaduct Construction or Repair).
 Injury rate data reflects Large Employer 100+ Person Years employer size.
 Continued site monitoring, and reviewed documents and statistics submitted by the Design-Builder.
-Reviewed the Design-Builder's Job Hazard Analysis for pier piling construction.
-Three- Month Lookahead: Continue to inspect and monitor construction activities with the Project's contractor.
-Begin spot audits of relevant Design-Builder activities.
+Three- Month Lookahead: Complete onboarding for the safety consultant that will provide services for the Project.
+Continue to inspect and monitor construction activities of the Design-Builder.
+Continue spot audits of relevant Design-Builder activities.